v4rshi/v4rshi.github.io/seasons_eda.md

 ---

-### With this, I conclude the first phase of my project and hope to delve into the more specific sentiment analysis next!
+### With this, I conclude the first phase of my project and hope to delve into the more specific sentiment analysis on song lyrics next!
 Thanks for taking the time to go through it all, and let me know your thoughts or feedback!

 ---